nikbeznosikov/data_science/project_1/README.md

    - Remove duplicate entries.
    - Handle missing values by filling or removing as appropriate.
    - Remove outliers based on salary and age.
+4. **Data Visualization**:
+   - Created histograms to visualize the distribution of ages and salaries.
+   - Built bar charts to show the frequency of different education levels.
+   - Used scatter plots to explore the relationship between experience and age.

 ### Results

 The project resulted in a clean dataset ready for further analysis or modeling.
 Key transformations and cleaning steps were performed to ensure data quality.
+Visualizations provided insights into the data distribution and relationships between different features.

 ### Conclusions

 - Extracting structured information from complex text fields is crucial for analysis.
 - Proper handling of missing values and outliers can significantly improve data quality.
+- Visualizations help in understanding data distributions and relationships.
 - The cleaned and transformed dataset provides a solid foundation for more detailed analysis or machine learning tasks.

 :arrow_up: [to the table of contents](https://github.com/nikbeznosikov/data_science/tree/main/project_1/README.md#table-of-contents)